chelseaparlett/CPSC392ParlettPelleriti/Syllabus.md

 Fostering a community of care that supports the success of students is essential to the values of Chapman University.
 Occasionally, you may come across a student whose personal behavior concerns or worries you, either for the student’s well-being or yours.
 In these instances, you are encouraged to contact the [Chapman University Student Concern Intervention Team](https://www.chapman.edu/students/health-and-safety/student-concern/index.aspx) who can respond to these concerns and offer assistance.
 While it is preferred that you include your contact information so this team can follow up with you, you can submit a report anonymously.
 24-hour emergency help is also available through Public Safety at 714-997-6763.

 ## Religious Accommodation
 Religious Accommodation at Chapman University Consistent with our commitment of creating an academic community that is respectful of and welcoming to persons of differing backgrounds, we believe that every reasonable effort should be made to allow members of the university community to fulfill their obligations to the university without jeopardizing the fulfillment of their sincerely held religious obligations.
 Please review the syllabus early in the semester and consult with your faculty member promptly regarding any possible conflicts with major religious holidays, being as specific as possible regarding when those holidays are scheduled in advance and where those holidays constitute the fulfillment of your sincerely held religious beliefs.
+When dates of holidays are known in advance, you must notify me at least 7 days ahead of the necessary accomodation in order for us to plan together accordingly.

 ## Changes
 This syllabus is subject to change.
 Updates will be posted on the course website.